SonySemiconductorSolutions/aitrios-edge-mdt/README.md

-For example: if the user needs to install both pytorch and Tensorflow versions on the same machine, or if the user needs to install a combination of the Toolchain packages that is different from the combination that comes with the Toolchain package.
+For example: if the user needs to install both pytorch and Tensorflow versions on the same machine, or if the user needs to install a combination of the Edge-MDT packages that is different from the combination that comes with the Edge-MDT package.

 In such cases of special installation we strongly recommend doing so in separate Python virtual environments (for example, using